pixie-io/docs.px.dev/content/en/05-reference/03-plugins/01-plugin-system.md

 <svg title='You can view preset scripts for a plugin in the Data Export page.' src='plugin/preset_scripts.png'/>

-1. [Enable a plugin provider](#enabling-a-plugin) which supports longterm data retention.
+1. [Enable a plugin provider](#enabling-a-plugin) which supports long-term data retention.
 2. Open the Live UI and navigate to the Data Export page in the sidebar (`/configure-data-export`).
 3. All preset scripts are listed under `<Plugin Provider> Scripts`.
 4. Click the toggle to enable/disable the export from the preset script.